-The Criminal Records Review Act ensures that people who work with or may potentially have unsupervised access to children or vulnerable adults undergo a criminal record check by the Criminal Records Review Program (CRRP).
+The Criminal Records Review Act ensures that people who work with or may potentially have unsupervised access to children or vulnerable adults undergo a Police Information Check (PIC).

 A person whose criminal record suggests they present a risk of physical or sexual abuse to children or a risk of physical, sexual or financial abuse to vulnerable adults will not have access to these groups.

-To support British Columbia’s non-profit sector, volunteer organizations that are not covered by the act, but have volunteers working with children or vulnerable adults, can have criminal record checks done by the CRRP for free.
+To support British Columbia’s non-profit sector, volunteer organizations that are not covered by the act, but have volunteers working with children or vulnerable adults, can have Police Information Checks done for free.

-Please contact the Langley Volunteer Bureau at: info@LangleyVolunteers.ca and we will forward the CRC consent request form for you to complete and return to us.
+Please contact the Langley Volunteer Bureau at info@LangleyVolunteers.ca and we will forward the CRC consent request form for you to complete and return to us or email you a link to complete your PIC online.

 IDENTITY VERIFICATION: Additionally, the CRRP will require: • Copies of two valid pieces of their ID; and • A photograph of passport quality: eyes open and clearly visible; mouth closed and not smiling; no shadows, glare or flash reflections; centered and squared; and taken within 6 months.